Sheyshya11/fundChain/README.md

   npm run dev
   ```
 ## Requirements
-- Metamask account connected to the Goerli test network
+- Metamask account connected to the Goerli test network.
+- Can use any testnets but third web doesn't support 1337 chain ID for local/private blockchain.
 - Fake Ether from [Goerli Faucet](https://goerlifaucet.com/)